dmbarbour/glas/docs/GlasApps.md

 ### Concurrency

 For isolated transactions, a non-deterministic choice is equivalent to taking both paths then committing one.
-For repeating transactions, this becomes equivalent to repeating both paths, and can be optimized by replicating the application for each path.
+For repeating transactions, this becomes equivalent to replicating the transaction and repeating for every choice.
+Replication, together with incremental computing, enables non-deterministic choice to support task-based concurrency.
 Effects API:

-* **fork** - response is non-deterministic unit or failure.
+* **fork:Count** - response is a non-deterministic bitstring of length Count.

-Fork reduces to fair random choice when used in an unstable or non-repeating context.
-If replication is not supported, e.g. due to quota limits, a warning should be logged and fork reduces to fair random choice.
+Fork effects are subject to backtracking, i.e. if a 'try' clause forks then fails, a subsequent fork will read the same bits.
+Concretely, fork reads bits from an implicit input stream.
+In context of incremental computing, we can replicate the transaction to cover stable prefixes of fork choices.
+Unstable forks should use fair, random choice.

+In practice, the number of replicas a system can host is limited by resources.
+If resource limitations for replication are reached, a warning should be logged, and further forks will be unstable.

 ### Timing